 The Secret to Dr. Gundry’s Success

-He’s a pretty successful guy, and he tells you that in the first hundred pages or so, but he doesn’t come out and say the secret to his success.
+He’s a pretty successful guy: his diet treats the root cause of disease and has sent thousands of patients into remission.
 He hints at it, especially in the last section of the book, but he never comes out and says “This is a huge part of why I’m so successful.”

 If you have your Plant Paradox book in front of you, I’ll show you where to find the secret to his success.
 He tells you on the following pages:

 - p.
 227 “A spiralizer is a great tool…”

 - p.
 246 “You’ll find meal plans…”

 - p.
 357 “A few years ago…”